NTSB concludes flaming wheel bearing caused east Ohio derailment, vent and burn was unnecessary

-EAST PALESTINE, Ohio (AP) — Norfolk Southern and its contractors botched the decision to blow open five tank cars and burn the vinyl chloride inside after last year's disastrous derailment in East Palestine, Ohio, and trackside detectors that might have prevented the crash failed to accurately detect the temperature of a burning wheel bearing 20 miles (32.19 kilometers) beforehand, according to the National Transportation Safety Board.
+Area residents, rail industry representatives and local and state officials packed East Palestine High School’s auditorium Tuesday to hear the NTSB’s investigation findings and its recommendations to establish federal rules for those detectors and the way railroads respond to them along with reviewing how officials decide whether to ever conduct a vent and burn again.

-Area residents, rail industry representatives and local and state officials packed East Palestine High School's auditorium Tuesday to hear the NTSB's investigation findings and recommendations to prevent similar disasters.
+The board approved more than two dozen recommendations that the railroad, industry and other federal agencies will consider adopting.

 Dozens of freight cars derailed Feb.
 3, 2023, on the outskirts of East Palestine near the Pennsylvania border, including 11 carrying hazardous materials.
 Some residents were evacuated that night but days later more had to leave their homes amid fears of an imminent explosion.
 Despite potential health effects, officials intentionally released and burned toxic vinyl chloride from five railcars three days after the crash, sending flames and smoke into the air.